 Many car enthusiasts visited that magical, mystical corner of East Main Street and Pageant Way in Los Gatos where the story takes place.
 Maybe you were one of them?

 If you enjoy entertaining and fascinating stories or just love cars, especially Ferraris, you will find the blog posts here just what you want.

-I plan to post weekly, usually on Monday.
-Each story will be a condensed version of what later will appear in the book.
-Sometimes I’ll re-print other classic car stories or post information of interest to car enthusiasts.
+Each story will be either a condensed version of something in THE DEALER or a re-print of Ferrari or other classic car information of interest to car enthusiasts.

 The ride begins in the next post.
 Please join me.